U.S. highs: Florida gains 1,976 cases, least in month, and 58 deaths

 Palm Beach County rose by 10 after none the day before and 186 behind No. 2 Broward.
 The Treasure Coast didn't increase for the second day in a row and Okeechobee unchanged for 14 days in a row.

 Florida has led the nation for 24 of 26 days with the exception on two past Tuesdays.
 North Carolina reported the most cases, 2,618, but it was for three days and Michigan gained 2,230 for two days.
-Increased U.S. deaths Monday: 380.
-Increased cases: 53,386 with many states reporting data after none over the weekend, and a day after 16,964, the least since early in the pandemic on March 17 with 15,952.
-Worldometers.info listed Monday's increase as 25,030.
+Increased U.S. deaths Monday: 392.
+Increased cases: 28,634 (Johns Hopkins reported incorrect number Monday night) and a day after 16,964, the least since early in the pandemic on March 17, 2020 with 15,952.

 Florida has gone 51 days in a row without 100 or more increased deaths.